fbpx Skip to content

 Program Overview

 The KIIS summer program in Italy begins in the Oltrarno quarter of Florence with an exploration of the Renaissance city’s world-class art and architecture and surroundings.
-It then moves to the Trastevere district of the ancient and modern capital of Rome, visiting museums, classical ruins, historic churches, palaces and other destinations.
+It then moves to Siena, where students wander the enchanting medieval streets and alleyways.
+The program then moves to the Trastevere district of the ancient and modern capital of Rome, visiting museums, classical ruins, historic churches, palaces and other destinations.
 By investigating Italian art and history and taking part in the local culture, students become acquainted with the Italian people, their culture and their way of life.

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.